caronv3030/sep11-freedom-project/blog/entry03.md

 ### Distractions

 I can get distracted by little things which made me lose my focus on what I would need to get done really quickly which is pretty annoying but I would still be mangeable to get my work done when I don't look on my phone or anything else but just working and working with my headphones in with some classic jazz music.
+---

 ## Takeaways

----
-Soon Me, Kiara and Robert would be able to make the game together and we will talk about what our next big steps of the plan would be about.
+Soon Me, Kiara and Robert would be able to make the game together and we will talk about what our next big steps of the plan would be about and I would be working more on my tool to get a better understanding of how I can make the tool more useful in the up-coming game.

 [Previous](entry02.md) | [Next](entry04.md)